 Be wildlife wise this winter

-The mountains of southeastern British Columbia attract powder hounds from around the world.
+The mountains of the Yellowstone to Yukon region attract powder hounds from around the world.
 The deep snow is incredible for all kinds of recreation, from snowmobiling to skiing, snowshoeing to fat biking and more.

 As backcountry recreationists, we need to do our part to not disturb these sensitive and threatened fellow snow-lovers.
 You can help limit impact on sensitive species such as mountain caribou and wolverines by being wildlife wise this winter.